potdartapan/terraform-devops/README.md

 ## Chekov:

 Chekov is used to perform static code analysis tool scanning misconfigurations that may lead to security or compliance problems.
-We will scan .tf files and save the output in a junitxml format which can used to display the result in Test Plans > Runs
+It can scan .tf files and save the output in a junitxml format to display the result in Test Plans > Runs

 ```
   - stage: SecurityCheck